mauriceccy/guardcell/simulation_code/README.txt

-Appendix S4
-Codes for constructing the construction and simulations of the four-phase guard cell model The following is also available at https://github.com/mauriceccy/guardcell/
+Codes for constructing the construction and simulations of the four-phase guard cell model

 CoreLeaf.xml - model from Shameer et al. (2018)
 GC_model_construction.py - code for construction of 4-phase guard cell model